gbmhunter/blog/content/electronics/circuit-design/filters/passive-filters/index.md

 This form of the equation can be useful to calculate the delay (aka the time `\(t\)`), that the RC circuit will provide before something happens.

-### Frequency Response

-{{% img src="rc-low-pass-filter-frequency-response.png" width="700px" caption="The frequency response (magnitude and phase) of a low-pass RC filter." %}}

-The low-pass RC filter can be used to provide filtering on analogue inputs to a microcontroller before being sampled by the ADC.
-One example could be to filter the output of an analogue temperature sensor.
-Note that is **normally advantageous to place the filter as close as possible to the microcontroller**, rather than close to the sensor producing the voltage.
-This is because the series resistor of the RC filter increases the source impedance of the analogue signal, **making the PCB track less immune to noise once it passes through the resistor**.

-Another way to reduce the reduction in noise immunity due to the resistor in the RC low-pass filter is **to make the capacitor as large as practically possible **(**for a particular cut-off frequency)**.
-Both the resistance and the capacitance influence the cut-off frequency.
-If you increase the capacitance by 10x, and reduce the resistance by 10x, you get the same cut-off frequency, but far better noise immunity since the source impedance is not altered as much.

-**Another consideration is the effect of the increase in source impedance (due to the resistor in the RC filter) when connecting the output to something like a [microcontroller ADC](/electronics/circuit-design/adcs).** The input impedance of an non-buffered ADC pin on a microcontroller is usually somewhere between `\(20-500k\Omega\)` (note that this is usually variable, and can change with sampling rate).
-This will form a resistor divider with the RC filter resistance, increasing the ADC measurement error.
-As a general rule, **you want the RC filter resistance to be much lower than the ADC input impedance**.

-<div>$$ R_{RC filter} << R_{ADC} $$</div>

-**A RC filter resistance which is at least 50x lower than the ADC input impedance is acceptable in most cases.** For a standard ADC input impedance of `\(50k\Omega\)`, this means that the resistor in the RC filter should be no more than `\(1k\Omega\)`.

 ## Building A VDAC From An ADC And Low-pass RC Filter